SentryDev13/sentrybot/README.md

 **Does it work while I'm AFK or asleep?** That's the whole point: it farms 24/7 with a human-like schedule, and stops itself if the game asks for a verification.

+**Does it work at my resolution, or in fullscreen?** Yes.
+Since v1.4 the bot measures how large the game is drawn on your screen and adapts to it, so any window size, any resolution and any Windows display scaling work — and you can resize the game while the bot is running.

 **One key, how many PCs?** One key = one PC.
 It locks to the first computer that activates it.